Tourism field trip itinerary

 - Learn how tourism has shaped the community at the Lakes District Museum.
 Geography students can study tourism in Queenstown, with talks from local experts on spatial variation, temporal changes and the social effects of tourism in Queenstown and the Lakes District.

 - Visit the Queenstown Resort College.
-Learn about tourism in Queenstown, the impact of Covid on the local tourism industry, and how the industry is planning for the future.
+Learn about tourism in Queenstown and how the industry is planning for the future.
 The College can also explore the topic of sustainable tourism.

 - Understand what goes into a major tourism event.
 Meet Destination Queenstown to understand the planning that goes into the Queenstown Winter Festival.
 As the Regional Tourism Organisation, Destination Queenstown can also answer questions on how the cultural process of tourism has shaped the environment.